tvooo/tp2/7-experiments.md

   ~ About 7:30 minutes into the ride, Laura encounters a number of people playing Zorb football^[A form of football played "whilst encased in an inflated Zorb", see [https://en.wikipedia.org/wiki/Zorb_football](https://en.wikipedia.org/wiki/Zorb_football)] on a meadow next to the road.
 Knowing that the camera would probably not be able to capture this, she takes a small detour into the direction of the event (Figure \ref{fig:zorb}).

 Slalom
-  ~ At a later part of the ride, Laura shifts her bike alternating left and ride, as if she was riding slalom.
+  ~ During a later part of the ride, Laura shifts her bike alternating left and ride, as if she was riding slalom.
 She explains this with her boredom on the 3km long, straight route along the beach.
 She sometimes does either this, or what she calls "slacklining" --- ride on top of the white line dividing cycle and pedestrian paths.

 \begin{figure}[htpb]
   \centering